-The Company has been a wholly owned subsidiary of Alpha Bank AE ("Alpha Bank" or the "Parent") since 1994.
-The Parent has operations in Greece, Cyprus, Romania, and Albania and is one of the largest banks in Greece, operating from 324 branches.
+The Company was a wholly owned subsidiary of Alpha Bank A.E.
+In April 2021, Alpha Bank A.E., underwent a demerger resulting in a holding Company, Alpha Services and Holdings S.A. having a full ownership of a new entity, Alpha Bank S.A. ("Alpha Bank" or the "Parent").
+Alpha Bank S.A has a 100% shareholding in ABL.
+The Parent has operations in Greece, Cyprus and Romania and is one of the largest banks in Greece, operating from 310 branches.